amandeepmittal/100-days-of-code/log.md

 **Thoughts:** Don't write tests with over complexity.

 **Link(s) to work:** [Expres_Auth](https://github.com/amandeepmittal/express_auth)

 **Currently Reading:**
 - A Guide to the Good Life by William B. Irvine

+---
+### Day 9: July 26

+**Today's Progress**:
+- Commit Express_Boilerplate a minimal boilerplate isn Expressjs and Jade.
+- Pro Express.js by Azat Mardan

+**Thoughts:**
+- Write code for yourself.
+- I am excited to work on more projects that consist of Nodejs and Expressjs.
+It's a good challenge to my current skills and I get to learn more.
+Expansion is essential.
+- You have to choose between Anger or Tranquility of mind.
+It's your choice.
+- Caffeine helps.
+- 10 days, still coding!

+**Link(s) to work:** [Expres_Auth](https://github.com/amandeepmittal/express_boilerplate)

+**Currently Reading:**
+- A Guide to the Good Life by William B. Irvine